 Our breakfast includes a variety of hot items, fresh fruit, yogurt, cereal, toast, juice, tea and coffee.
 Lunch has two hot meal choices, one of which is always a vegetarian option.
 Our hot meal options are accompanied by a fresh salad bar, sandwich bar and two homemade soup choices.
 Most of the time, we have family-style lunches where students and teachers sit together.
 Our senior students have two days a week where we serve a buffet lunch and the students do not have to sit in specific groups.
 Dinner also has hot meal options and is accompanied by a salad bar.

 We recognize that children are more likely to eat nutritious food when it’s fun.
 That’s why we come up with creative approaches to serving food, such as creating restaurant style cultural-themed weekly family dinners for our boarding students.
 We promote eating mindfully and with gratitude by beginning our meals with grace and a moment of silence.

 To ensure we are taking advantage of seasonal choices, and to increase variety, we create a five-week menu in September that’s changed up for the winter in January, and again in the spring.

 Locally farmed food

-Local food tastes better because it is so fresh, leaves a much smaller environmental footprint, is safer because it has passed through fewer hands and time zones and supports the local economy.
+Local food tastes better because it is fresh, leaves a much smaller environmental footprint, is safer because it has passed through fewer hands and time zones, and supports the local economy.

 Pickering College is leading the way among independent schools as the only one in Ontario to produce its own food using Urban CultivatorTM technology.